catalinmares/Dictionary/README.md

 the way I thought while writing this program.
 I will explain the implementantion of the functions respecting the order they are declared in the header file.

-**createDictionary
+**createDictionary**

--> This function allocs memory for an element of type Dictionary.
+* This function allocs memory for an element of type Dictionary.
--> After allocating the dictionary, I filled the camp N with the given parameter.
+* After allocating the dictionary, I filled the camp N with the given parameter.
--> Also, I allocate memory for N lists, the lists that will be used by the dictionary.
+* Also, I allocate memory for N lists, the lists that will be used by the dictionary.
--> The function returns the dictionary allocated.
+* The function returns the dictionary allocated.

-**addElement
+**addElement**

 -> This function must insert into the dictionary an new element given a key, a value and a frequency.